gema-pena-chimeno/demo/customer/README.md

 Also add the parameter to save the images of the user:
 IMAGE_FOLDER = ${HOME}/image-data/

+And to create the URL to access to them:
+URL_PATH=/image-data

 ## Execute in docker

 We also have the chance to execute 2 containers, one for the database and another for the application: